Samuel-Ayankoso/Samuel-Ayankoso/README.md

 ### Hi there 👋
 ### I am Samuel
-### I am a machine learning, roboticist and data enthusiast
+### I am a machine learning and robotics researcher
 ### I am currently working on projects involving the use of robots, AI and other smart technologies to help in the monitoring and maintenance of critical infrastructure.

 ---